Hajar-Naghiyeva/pac-man_uninformed_search_project/README.md

 # Pac-Man Uninformed Search Project

 ## Project Overview
 This project implements uninformed search algorithms (Breadth-First Search and Depth-First Search) for a Multi-Agent Pac-Man environment.
+BFS (Breadth First Search) finds the shortest path using the Queue data structure.
+DFS (Depth First Search) makes use of the Stack data structure.

 The goal is to navigate Pac-Man from the starting point to the goal, exploring the maze efficiently using the specified search strategies.

 The project is based on the Multi-Agent Pac-Man framework provided by Stanford University.